warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 For convenience, leave this page open in your browser because you will need several of the values shown on the page in the next exercise.

-<a name="Exercise6"></a>
+<a name="Exercise5"></a>
-## Exercise 6: Write code to track Twitter activity ##
+## Exercise 5: Write code to track Twitter activity ##

-In this exercise, you will write code that uses Tweetinvi, a popular Twitter API library, to monitor tweets, and that transmits the latitudes and longitudes that the tweets originate from to a back-end dataset used by the Power BI report that you imported in [Exercise 4](#Exercise4).
+In this exercise, you will write code that uses **TweetinviAPI**, a popular Twitter API library, to monitor tweets, and that transmits the latitudes and longitudes that the tweets originate from to a back-end dataset used by the Power BI report that you imported in [Exercise 3](#Exercise3).

-1. In Solution Explorer, right-click the **TwitterBI** solution and select **Manage NuGet Packages for Solution...**.
+1. In Visual Studio's Solution Explorer, right-click the **TwitterBI** solution and select **Manage NuGet Packages for Solution...**.
 Search for "tweetenvi," and then install **TweetinviAPI** in all four projects.
 If prompted to review changes, click **OK**.

     ![Installing TweetinviAPI](Images/nuget-tweetinvi.png)